sunalsood/Aapki_Dukan_Hackjaipur/README.md

 Hola Amigo👋

-### Backend (noun): he end of something which is furthest from the front or the working end.
+### Backend (noun): The end of something which is furthest from the front or the working end.
 💻 This is the Backend of our Hackathon Project and related to my other repository named Aapki Dukan Frontend